BOOK A PRINT SESSION

 What kind of paper can I use?

 The machine prints well on a variety of uncoated stocks.
-It’s best to keep weights under 300gsm, and above 60gsm (like newsprint).
+It’s best to keep weights under 250gsm, and above 60gsm (like newsprint).

 Line Art

-Line art images should be scanned at a minimum 600dpi (1200dpi preferred) and at the actual size to be printed.
+Line art images should be scanned at a 600dpi and at the actual size to be printed.

 Registration & Trapping